aws-solutions-library-samples/guidance-for-game-production-environment-on-aws/README.md

 Now that the `gpic-pipeline-swarm-cluster.yaml` stack has completed deployment you should see two additional EC2 Instances running in your new VPC.
 Also the CDK/CloudFormation stack should have outputed the private IP address of the Unreal Engine 4 Swarm Coordinator.

 On your Virtual Workstation you have to configure the local Swarm Agent.
-You can launch it from `C:\Program Files\Epic Games\UE_4.25\Engine\Binaries\DotNET` directory.
-The Swarm agent can be accessed via the Taskbar (System Tray).
-After this you will need to configure the following settings:
+You can launch it from `C:\Program Files\Epic Games\UE_4.27\Engine\Binaries\DotNET` directory.
+The application can be accessed by double clicking the Swarm Agent icon in the Taskbar (System Tray).
+After this you will need to configure the following values accessible in the **Settings** tab:

 - `AgentGroupName`: `ue4-swarm-aws`
 - `AllowedRemoteAgentGroup`: `ue4-swarm-aws`
 - `AllowedRemoteAgentNames`: `*`
-- `CoordinatorRemotingHost`: `<Add Coordinator private IP>`
+- `CoordinatorRemotingHost`: `<Add coordinator private IP from the Stack output>`

 Once this is done start experimenting with your environment.
 Here are some example tasks that you might want to test: